nako-ruru/httpcompression/README.md

 ## TODO

-- Add dictionary support to gzip and brotli (zstd already supports it)
+- Add dictionary support to brotli (zstd already supports it, gzip does not allow dictionaries)
 - Allow to choose dictionary based on content-type
 - Provide additional implementations based on the bindings to the original native implementations
 - Add compressed payload caching (if the same payload has already been compressed and is present in the cache, skip compression)